PashaKryvulets/MatrixHelper/README.md

 # MatrixHelper

 MatrixHelper is a C++ program that provides various matrix operations.
 It allows you to perform matrix addition, subtraction, multiplication, and more.
+It was created by a student for students and beyond.

 ## Prerequisites